Dan and Phil

-Dan and Phil are an English entertainment and business duo, consisting of Daniel Howell and Phil Lester.
+Dan and Phil are an English entertainment and business duo, consisting of partners Daniel Howell and Phil Lester.
 They are best known for their collaborative work on YouTube since meeting in 2009.
 Additionally, they have collaborated on television and radio presenting, books, tours, and original films.

 Background

-Dan and Phil met on the internet in 2009 and in person that October.
+Daniel Howell and Phil Lester met on the internet in 2009 and in person that October.
 They have lived together since August 2011, first in Manchester before moving to London in July 2012.
-At the end of 2020 on Stereo and start of 2021 on YouTube, they announced they bought and designed a home together, where they currently reside.
+At the end of 2020, they announced they bought a home together, where they currently reside.

+Personal relationship

 In June 2019, Howell came out as gay via a YouTube video on his channel.
-Lester followed suit by posting a coming out video to his own channel later that month.
-In Howell's video, he shared that the pair had been romantically involved at the beginning of their relationship, but refrained from clarifying its current status out of respect for his and Lester's privacy.
-In 2025, Howell and Lester confirmed they have been in a romantic relationship since 2009.
+Lester followed suit by posting a coming-out video to his own channel later that month.
+In Howell's video, he shared that the pair had been romantically involved at the beginning of their relationship, but refrained from clarifying its status at the time out of respect for his and Lester's privacy.
+In October 2025, Howell and Lester confirmed they have been in a romantic relationship since meeting in 2009.
+Prior to coming out, their relationship was subject to shipping and speculation for many years.